-Holders have no right to request redemption or Conversion of the Subordinated Instruments prior to the Maturity Date.
+Holders have no right to request redemption or Conversion of the Subordinated Instruments at any time.
 Therefore, prior to the Maturity Date, unless the Issuer has the right to and elects to redeem the Subordinated Instruments early (redemption is subject to APRA's prior written approval, which may or may not be given), in order to realise an investment, a Holder would need to sell its Subordinated Instruments at the prevailing market price.
 Depending on market conditions at the time, the Subordinated Instruments may be trading at a market price below the issue price and/or the market for the Subordinated Instruments may not be liquid.
 The Issuer does not guarantee that Holders will be able to sell each Subordinated Instrument at an acceptable price or at all.

-Redemption at the Issuer's option or for tax or regulatory reasons

-Where the Pricing Supplement specifies "Early redemption at the option of the Issuer" as being applicable, the Subordinated Instruments may (subject to APRA's prior written approval, which may or may not be given) be redeemed at the Issuer's option in certain circumstances (but not earlier than the fifth anniversary of the Issue Date).
+Redemption at the Issuer's option or for tax or regulatory reasons may not be given) be redeemed at the Issuer's option in certain circumstances (but not earlier than the fifth anniversary of the Issue Date).
 Where the Pricing Supplement specifies "Early redemption for adverse tax events" or "Early redemption for regulatory events" as being applicable, the Issuer may (subject to APRA's prior written approval, which may or may not be given) redeem the Subordinated Instruments following the occurrence of an Adverse Tax Event or Regulatory Event, provided that the Issuer has obtained, in the case of an Adverse Tax Event, a supporting opinion of legal or tax advisers of recognised standing in Australia or, in the case of a Regulatory Event, a supporting opinion of advisers of recognised standing in Australia or confirmation from APRA that a Regulatory Event has occurred.